Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 4.1 Annotation builds

-From the biocbuild account:
+From the `biocbuild` account:

     mkdir -p ~/bbs-3.18-data-annotation/log

-Then add the following entries to biocbuild's crontab:
+Then add the following entries to `biocbuild`'s crontab:

     # BIOC 3.18 DATA ANNOTATION BUILDS
     # --------------------------------